marciot/mac68k-fujinet-serial/README.md

 Then, set either "MAC_SERIAL_LOOPBACK_TEST" or "MAC_SERIAL_USB_SERIAL_TEST" in [floppy_serial_handler.cpp] to 1,
 but not both, to configure the operating mode.

-Once the modified firmware has been flashed, boot from either one of the disk images from the [latest release](../../releases/latest) as a DCD volume using FujiNet.
+Once the modified firmware has been flashed, boot from any of the disk images from the [latest release](../../releases/latest) as a DCD volume using FujiNet.
 Then, open the "FujiNet" Desk Accessory.
-It will attempt to connect with Pico.
+It will attempt to connect with FujiNet.
 Once "FujiNet Status" changes to "Connected", check either the "Modem Port" or "Printer Port" to redirect that port.

+You can then use one of the included programs or sample source code to experiment with the interface.

 **Selecting more than one at a time, or using the "MacTCP" option is not currently supported.**